www.positive-palmistry.com

 Angles on various parts of the hand have significant importance.

-Angle of the thumb: is made up of the proximal joint and the outer angle of the thumb, if it is more prominent and it reveals excellent manual and technical skills.
+The angle of the thumb is made up of the proximal joint and the outer angle of the thumb if it is more prominent and it reveals excellent manual and technical skills.

 CHIROMANCY: The study of the lines in the hand.

-Dermatoglyphics: (from Greek word: derma -skin, glyph -carving) is the scientific study of fingerprints, that refer to friction ridge formations which appear on the palms of the hands and soles of the feet.
-The formation of ridge pattern of the skin begins to appear during the third and fourth month of fetal development.
+Dermatoglyphics: (from the Greek word: derma -skin, glyph -carving) is the scientific study of fingerprints, that refer to friction ridge formations that appear on the palms of the hands and soles of the feet.
+The formation of a ridge pattern of the skin begins to appear during the third and fourth months of foetal development.

 Dominant hand: Active hand

-Mount of Jupiter: The mount beneath the Jupiter finger.
+Mount of Jupiter: The mount beneath Jupiter's finger.
 Its development reveals one's sense of self-worth and authority

-Mount of Luna: The mount at the base of the hand, it reveals creativity.
+Mount of Luna: The mount at the base of the hand, reveals creativity.

-Mount of Neptune: Located at the base of the palm in the center, between the mounts of Luna and Venus.
+Mount of Neptune: Located at the base of the palm in the centre, between the mounts of Luna and Venus.

-Mount of Saturn: Located beneath the Saturn finger, this mount reveals that the individual is conscientious and can dealing with difficulties.
+Mount of Saturn: Located beneath the Saturn finger, this mount reveals that the individual is conscientious and can deal with difficulties.

-Mount of Venus: The mount at the base of the thumb, symbolizing vitality and sexuality.
+Mount of Venus: The mount at the base of the thumb, symbolizes vitality and sexuality.

 Mount of Sun: Located beneath the ring finger/ sun finger, it determines the potential for fame and fortune.

-Mount of Pluto: The area just below the mount of Moon.
+Mount of Pluto: The area just below the mount of the Moon.

-Mount of Mars (negative): Located at the center of the percussion, above the Luna mount, this mount reveals integrity and endurance.
+Mount of Mars (negative): Located at the centre of the percussion, above the Luna mount, this mount reveals integrity and endurance.

 Mount of Mars (positive): Situated between the thumb and the mount of Jupiter, this mount represents courage and/or aggression.

-Apex of the mounts: The triangular area present on the mount formed by the skin ridges (fine print patterns on the hand).
+The apex of the mounts: The triangular area present on the mount is formed by the skin ridges (fine print patterns on the hand).
 The position of the apex reveals the quality of that mount.

 Hand Sides

 Dorsal aspect of the hand: Refers to the back of the hand.
-Palmer aspect of hand: Refers to the palm, hand lines and dermatoghaphics (fine finger prints)
+Palmer aspect of hand: Refers to the palm, hand lines, and dermatoglyphics (fine fingerprints)

 Radial: Medical terminology which refers to the radius bone.
 The area of the hand is supplied by the radial nerve which innervates the dorsal aspect of the thumb and first 3 fingers.
 (Side of the thumb)